"Never Forsaken" out NOW!

 Tax-Deductible Donations: Rules for Giving to Charity

 It depends.
-If you raise money through a crowdfunding platform for personal causes, such as to get help with a medical bill or to source money for an educational goal, those funds are generally considered a gift and thus not taxable—as long as the people who donated did not receive anything as an incentive for donating.
+If money is raised through a crowdfunding platform for personal causes, such as to get help with a medical bill or to source money for an educational goal, those funds are generally considered a gift and thus not taxable—as long as the people who donated did not receive anything as an incentive for donating.

 Source: